- What we collect

 Ellis Rowan: A Life in Pictures by Christine Morton-Evans: I am consistently in awe of women in the 1800s who travelled all over the world seeking out plant and animal life to document.
 Ellis Rowan is one such remarkable woman and I’m keen to get stuck into tales of her adventures and her glorious illustrations.

 For my part, when the stay-at-home order first hit us at the end of March, I was reading Bernadine Evaristo’s Girl, Woman, Other.
 I devoured it.
-Set in the Britain of today and spanning back the past century, though the lives of 12 women, it is about being a woman and being black, and about power dynamics, sexuality and identity.
+Set in the Britain of today and spanning back the past century, through the lives of 12 women, it is about being a woman and being black, and about power dynamics, sexuality and identity.
 Each woman’s story slips effortlessly into the next—a testament to the universality of their experiences as much as Evaristo’s skillful choice of juxtaposition.

 Since then I’ve ripped through Heather Rose’s Bruny (outlandish in many ways, to my mind, but compelling nonetheless), Christian White’s The Nowhere Child (another book I found hard to put down, so much so that I influenced image coordinator Jemma into picking it up as well!) and Maxine Beneba Clarke’s The Hate Race.
 I’ve also listened to Reni Eddo-Lodge’s Why I’m No Longer Talking to White People about Race as an audiobook.
 I’m now onto Taffy Brodesser-Akner’s Fleishman Is in Trouble, having not been able to stick with Sally Rooney’s Normal People (apologies to fans of both the book and tv series).
 How to Raise a Plant and Make it Love You Back, Dopesick, Pain and Prejudice and The Uninhabitable Earth are on my list for the weeks (months!) to come.
 And don’t get me started on the list of books I’ve requested from my local library—I can't keep up and am having to send them back unread!